ZackZeng999/RL_Berkeley_CS188_Proj6/README.md

-# CS188 Project 6: Reinforcement Learning
+# Berkeley CS188 Project 6: Reinforcement Learning

 This repository contains my implementation of Project 6 from UC Berkeley's CS188: Introduction to Artificial Intelligence.
 The project focuses on reinforcement learning methods applied to the Pacman environment.